DanielRuf/Google-Fonts-CSP-Logging/README.md

 `Header always set Content-Security-Policy-Report-Only "default-src 'none'; report-uri /csp-log.php"`

+If the header is not shown, please try this (which only covers pages with statuscode 200):

+`Header set Content-Security-Policy-Report-Only "default-src 'none'; report-uri /csp-log.php"`

+**If even this does not work, then please consult your hosting provider**

 2. Upload `csp-log.php` and `csp-test.html`.

 3. Go to `https://example.com/csp-test.html` (replace `example.com` with your domain name).